Gayle Ginnane – Principal Consultant

-Gayle currrently chairs the National Blood Authority and holds directorships on the Australian Childrens Education and Care Quality Authority, CIT Solutions, Police Health, Australian Pharmacy Council, ACT Medicare Local and the Arthur Shakespeare Foundation for Scouting and the Advisory Council for the University of NSW at ADFA.
+Gayle currrently chairs the National Blood Authority and holds directorships on the Australian Childrens Education and Care Quality Authority, CIT Solutions, Police Health, Australian Pharmacy Council, ACT Medicare Local and the Advisory Council for the University of NSW at ADFA.
 She is the independent chair of Audit committees for Professional Services Review and the National Health and Medical Research Council.

 As PHIAC CEO, Gayle led considerable industry change including the implementation of new prudential standards for the private health insurance industry, a new and fully independent board for PHIAC replacing an industry board, a strong and ongoing emphasis on corporate governance and risk management for the industry, introduction of risk equalisation arrrangements, providing training for the directors of private health insurers and the introduction of the Private Health Insurance Act 2007.

 Gayle has broad experience as a senior manager in an insurance and regulatory environment dealing with both the public and commercial sectors in an environment of significant complexity encompassing both large and small organisations.
 She has an in depth understanding of governance, risk management and the public/private interface and experience in assessing the commercial realities of the business environment.